Alastair Cranston

 Firmware lead in the Waterloo Satellite Team

-I continue to be the senior lead of the CDH team for UW Orbital, a team based around getting a cubesat to orbit.
+I was the senior lead of the CDH team for UW Orbital, a team based around getting a cubesat to orbit.
 CDH, or command and data handling, involves almost entirely firmware, and as such my primary role on the team is writing, approving and planning out firmware to run on the satellite.
-The proposed satellite uses a TMS570LS1224, an Arm R4F based microprocessor, running FreeRTOS.
+The proposed satellite used a TMS570LS1224, an Arm R4F based microprocessor, running FreeRTOS.

-Taught me about management, processor selection, delegation, and creating a large code base from scratch.
+Taught me about team management, processor selection, delegation, and creating a large code base from scratch.